 SE 168.
 Structural System Testing and Model Correlation: Dynamic/model testing of structures: test planning/execution, actuation, sensing, and data acquisition, signal processing, data conditioning, test troubleshooting.
 Methods of updating finite element structural models to correlate with dynamic test results.
 Model/test correlation assessment in industrial practice.
 Knowledge of MATLAB required.
 Prerequisites: SE 101C (or MAE 130C) and SE 131.

 SE 171.
 Aerospace Structures Repair: Review methods used to repair aerospace structures.
 Emphasis on primary load-bearing airframe structures and analysis/design of substantiate repairs.
 Identification of structural/corrosion distress, fatigue cracking, damage tolerance, integrity and durability of built-up members, patching, health monitoring.
-Program and or materials fee may apply.
 Prerequisites: SE 160A.

 SE 180.
 Earthquake Engineering: Seismic hazards.
 Ground motions.
 Dynamic analysis of structures under earthquake excitation.
 Elastic and inelastic response spectra.
 Modal analysis.
 Linear/nonlinear time history analysis.
 Seismic Code.
 Engineering seismology.
 Basics of Earthquake resistant design.
 Prerequisites:grades of C- or better in SE 110A and SE 130A.

 SE 181.
 Geotechnical Engineering: General introduction to the mechanics of soils, including; composition and classification, compaction, compressibility and consolidation, permeability and seepage, stress distribution, settlement and shear strength, as well as soil exploration, sampling, and in-situ testing techniques.
 Physical laboratory taken concurrently.
-Prerequisites: grades of C- or better in SE 110A.
+Prerequisites: grades of C- or better in SE 110A, SE major.

 SE 182.
 Foundation Engineering: Application of soil mechanics to the analysis, design, and construction of

 foundations for structures.
 Soil exploration, sampling, and in-situ testing techniques.
 Stress distribution and settlement of structures.
 Bearing capacities of shallow foundations and effects on structural design.
 Analysis of axial and lateral capacity of deep foundations, including drilled piers and driven piles.
-Prerequisite: SE 181.
+Prerequisite: SE 181, SE major.

 SE 184.
 Ground Improvement: Concepts underpinning mechanical, hydraulic, chemical and inclusion-based methods of ground improvement will be discussed.
 Students will be able to understand the advantages, disadvantages and limitations of the various methods; and develop a conceptual design for the most appropriate improvement strategy.
 Prerequisite: SE 181.